consoledotdev/home/content/tools/server-monitoring.md

 balancer that you want to control directly, you are going to need to monitor those servers.

-Even when you are using cloud services, modern monitoring doesn’t just mean monitoring servers - the best monitoring tools cover your entire infrastructure, from cloud services to serverless and from log search to application performance monitoring.
+Even when you are using cloud services, modern monitoring doesn't just mean monitoring servers - the best monitoring tools cover your entire infrastructure, from cloud services to serverless and from log search to application performance monitoring.
 Legacy applications still rely on servers, both virtual machines